 Eisenhower decided on a broad front strategy to reducuing the Bulge rther than a pincer attavk to catch the Germans in a pocket.
 Military historians today debate thids strategy.
 With the great material advantages the Allies possed, Eisenhower's strategy worked.
 It was accomplished, however, at considerable cost.

-As the Americans pressed the German lines, the Soiviets in the east prepared their offensive.
+As the Americans pressed the German lines, the Soviets in the East prepared their own offensive.
 Guederian warned Hitler (Janury 9).
 Hitler still foccused on his colapsing invasuion dismissed the reports of Soviet activity.
-The eastern Front had been wekened for the Ardennes offensive.
+The eastern Front had been weakened for the Ardennes offensive.
 Units had been moved west.
 Armour and amunition had been diverted to the west.
-Marshall Konev struck first at Baranof and tore through German lines (Janusry 12).
-Marshsl Zukov struvck next and crossed the Vistula (January 13).
+Marshall Konev struck first at Baranof and tore through German lines (January 12).
+Marshal Zukov struck next and crossed the Vistula (January 13).
 Further north the Soviets pushed forward into Eastern Prussia toward Danzig.
 [Fest, p.
 722.]
+Hitler dismissed assessments that their main target was Berlin.

 The Wehrmacht offensive in the Ardennes delayed the Allied offensive toward the Rhine by about 6 weeks.
 But in those 6 weeks, the Germans brough most of their remaining mobile resrves out from the protection of the West Wall where it could be destroyed by the overwealming power of the American Army.
 The Mericans in the campaign, however, destroyed virtually all of the Wehrmacht reserves and important Panzer units as well as futher depleting the Luftwaffe.
 Essentially the Bulge broke the back of the Wehrmacht's allreasdy depleted firces.
 It was the last German offensive of the War.
 This meant that the ability of the Germans to defend not only the west Wall and the Rhine was shattered.
 Once the Allied crosed the Rhine, very little stood betwen them and Berlin.